Arm injury compensation

 It's very common to injure arms in an accident; we automatically use our arms to break our fall, help us keep balance and support us when we slip.
 Arm injuries cover the upper arm, elbow, forearm and wrists.

 Common injuries to the arms include sprains, torn ligaments, broken bones and burns.
 These can be caused by road traffic accidents, industrial accidents, trips and slips and sports injuries.

-Our medical negligence solicitors are specialists in arm injury compensation claims.
-Our team have over 25 years’ experience of handling compensation claims involving people who have experienced minor arm injuries through to ongoing disabilities and amputation.
+Our personal injury and medical negligence specialists have over 25 years’ experience of handling compensation claims involving people who have experienced minor arm injuries through to ongoing disabilities and amputation.

 How much is your claim worth?

-The figures listed below are for guidance only.
-For details of other compensation claim scales, please go back to our compensation calculator
+The figures below are for guidance only.
+For details of other claim amounts, please go back to our compensation calculator.

 A large proportion of the compensation claims we undertake are on a no win no fee basis (conditional fee agreement), meaning there is no financial risk to you.

 Stage one in any compensation claim either for personal injury or medical negligence is to call or email our solicitors to discuss your situation and the injuries you have.
 We will need to know the details of your accident or the incident that caused your injuries, who else was present and the impact the situation has had on your life and is likely to in the future.
 We will also need to know any medical advice or treatment you have received.

 From the details you give to our solicitors they will be able to assess your claim and let you know if they think you would be successful in claiming for compensation and the estimated value of your claim.
 They can also talk you through the claims process and what you should expect.

 We are experienced at dealing with a range of arm injuries from fractures and tendon trauma through to severe injuries and amputation that have an ongoing impact on your life.